Teeohbee/CV/README.md

 I am an eager junior web developer.
 After a successful four year career in accounting, I wanted to explore a new career path that would utilise both a logical and creative mindset.
 Having completed an intense twelve week coding bootcamp at [Makers Academy](http://www.makersacademy.com/), I have fallen for the charms of coding and software development.

-I am looking for a back-end or full-stack role in an exciting and forward-thinking company where I can utilise my newly acquired skills and continue to develop and grow as a coder.
+I am looking for a back-end or full-stack role in an exciting and progressive company where I can best utilise my newly acquired skills and continue to develop and grow as a coder.

 ## Skills